OpenAI Agents SDK Budget Control (Python)

 Reservations include automatic heartbeat — long-running tools won't silently expire.

-Assign risk-point costs to tools.
-High-risk tools (send_email, deploy) consume budget faster.
-Zero-cost tools skip the Cycles API entirely:
+Assign per-call estimates to tools.
+Higher-estimate tools (send_email, deploy) consume budget faster.
+Zero-estimate tools skip the Cycles API entirely:

 hooks = CyclesRunHooks(